Jayant Chaudhary will remain with INDIA bloc: Shivpal Yadav slams BJP | Politics

 Jayant Chaudhary will remain with INDIA bloc: Shivpal Yadav slams BJP

-Amid speculation that RLDs Jayant Chaudhary may join hands with the BJP, senior Samajwadi Party leader Shivpal Singh Yadav on Wednesday accused the saffron party of creating confusion and said the former will remain with the INDIA bloc.The BJP is doing the work of creating confusion.
+Amid speculation that RLDs Jayant Chaudhary may join hands with the BJP, senior Samajwadi Party leader Shivpal Singh Yadav on Wednesday accused the saffron party of creating confusion and said the former will remain with the INDIA bloc.Echoing similar sentiments, Samajwadi Party chief Akhilesh Yadav said he hopes that Jayant Chaudhary will not weaken the struggle going on for the khushali prosperity of Uttar Pradesh.The BJP is doing the work of creating confusion.

 - Country: